Railway flora

 Horsetail fleabane, Ringsted Railway Station, Zealand (top), and Skanderborg Railway Station, Jutland, both Denmark.
 (Photos copyright © by Kaj Halberg)

-Cat’s-ear, growing together with the reddish form of Herb Robert (Geranium robertianum var. rubricaule) and common goat’s-beard (Tragopogon pratensis) (both in front), and false oat-grass (Arrhenatherum elatius), Copenhagen Central Station, Denmark.
+Common cat’s-ear, growing together with the red form of Herb Robert (Geranium robertianum) and common goat’s-beard (Tragopogon pratensis) (both in front), and false oat-grass (Arrhenatherum elatius), Copenhagen Central Station, Denmark.
 (Photo copyright © by Kaj Halberg)

 Jacobaea vulgaris Common ragwort, tansy ragwort